doublelei/VIHE/README.md

 mkdir -p data/RLbench/replay/train
 python tools/generate_replay.py dataset.refresh_replay=True
 ```
-### Preparing Real-world Datasettar
+### Preparing Real-world Dataset
-For real-world data, you can download the dataset from [this link](https://drive.google.com/drive/folders/1n_vBXEL2lWmJTNxwQIuI_NinAGGhby5m?usp=drive_link).
+For real-world data, you can download the pre-generated replay from [this link](https://drive.google.com/drive/folders/1n_vBXEL2lWmJTNxwQIuI_NinAGGhby5m?usp=drive_link).
 Then, place the dataset under `data/Real/train`.
 Noted that only the training set is provided.
 You can split the training set into training and validation sets by yourself, and evaluate the model on the real-world environment.

 ### Data Folder Structure